 Sprinkler Irrigation: Effective for broad coverage but may be subject to wind and evaporation losses.
 This is commonly used for field crops and lawns.
 Some types of plants are prone to leaf issues with this type of irrigation.

 Center Pivot and Linear Move Systems: Useful for large-scale field irrigation, providing uniform water distribution over large areas.
-Can be pricey for the setup.
+This can be pricey for the setup.

 As we've mentioned it's important to take many of these types of irrigation options into account before making a choice.
 See more about these types of irrigation below.